michelleful/code-blog/_posts/2015-06-20-pipelines.markdown

 * [4.
 Cleaning text data with fuzzywuzzy]({{ site.baseurl }}/2015/05/20/cleaning-text-with-fuzzywuzzy/)
 * [5.
 Building a street name classifier with scikit-learn]({{ site.baseurl }}/2015/06/18/classifying-roads/)

-In the [last article](({{ site.baseurl }}/2015/06/18/classifying-roads/)), we built a baseline classifier for street names.
+In the [last article]({{ site.baseurl }}/2015/06/18/classifying-roads/), we built a baseline classifier for street names.
 The results were a bit disappointing at 55% accuracy.
 In this article, we'll add more features, and streamline the code with `scikit-learn`'s `Pipeline` and `FeatureUnion` classes.

 I learned a lot about Pipelines and FeatureUnions from [Zac Stewart's article on the subject](http://zacstewart.com/2014/08/05/pipelines-of-featureunions-of-pipelines.html), which I recommend.